Chillicothe Paints

 The Chillicothe Paints are a collegiate summer baseball team based in Chillicothe, Ohio, in the United States.
 The team is a member of the summer collegiate Prospect League.
 The Paints previously played in the professional independent Frontier League from 1993 to 2008.
 The Paints play their home games at V.A.
 Memorial Stadium in Chillicothe.

-The Paints play in the Prospect League's Eastern Conference – Northeast Division along with the Champion City Kings, Johnstown Mill Rats, and Lafayette Aviators.
+The Paints play in the Prospect League's Eastern Conference – Northeast Division along with the Champion City Half Trax, Johnstown Mill Rats, Kokomo Creek Chubs, and Lafayette Aviators.

 Frontier League era

 The Chillicothe Paints were one of the eight original franchises to begin Frontier League play in 1993.
 Two teams, the West Virginia Coal Sox and the Tri-State Tomahawks, did not complete the season as the league struggled with stability.
 In 1994, the Paints featured Brian Tollberg who went 7–4, 2.48 ERA, and was then signed by the Milwaukee Brewers organization.
 Tollberg would become the first Frontier League alumnus to make the majors when he started for the San Diego Padres on June 7, 2000, pitching 7 innings in a 3-1 Padres victory.

 The league solidified and the Paints found their footing by 1996 when Chillicothe dominated the league with a 48-26 (.649) record, advancing to the Frontier League championship, losing to the Springfield Capitals 3–0 in the best of five series.
 This was the first of six championship series appearances for the Paints during the Frontier League era, none of which resulted in a championship.
 The 1996 Paints were led by a trio of power bats in Scott Pinoni (.384 BA, 11 HR, 65 RBI), Jackie Jempsen (.340 BA, 13 HR, 57 RBI) and Mitch House (.305 BA, 18 HR, 53 RBI).